【Obihiro】Ainu Restaurant "Ponchise" Relocates from Kita no Yatai: A Hub for Popular Flavors, Diverse Menus, Lunches, and Events|Domingo

 Ainu Home Cooking Ponchise

-"Shikerebe-shu," a liquor made by infusing Amur cork tree berries and bark, for 880 yen.
+"Shikerebe-shu," a liqueur made by infusing Amur cork tree berries and bark, for 880 yen.

-"When I was a child, I ate Ainu food without thinking much about it.
-But when I got a little older, I realized that the people around me weren't eating it, and there was a time when I distanced myself from it," says Junko.
+"As a child, I ate Ainu food without giving it much thought.
+But when I got a little older, I realized that the people around me weren't eating it, and there was a time when I distanced myself from it," says Junko-san.

 Ainu Home Cooking Ponchise

 "Muninimo-shito," fermented potato dumplings, for 770 yen.
-Served with butter, salted kelp, and mefun (fermented salmon kidney).
+Served with butter, shio-kombu (salted kelp), and mefun (fermented salmon kidney).

 Ainu Home Cooking Ponchise

-Nevertheless, the flavors she grew up with are truly special.
-As she became an adult, she began to re-engage with Ainu cuisine.
-Her mother's cooking, imbued with all these memories, is the root of the dishes at Ponchise.
+Nevertheless, the flavors she grew up with were special.
+As she became an adult, she began to reconnect with Ainu cuisine.
+The taste of her mother's cooking, imbued with all these memories, is the root of Ponchise's dishes.

 Ainu Home Cooking Ponchise

-"Homemade Butterbur Scape Miso & Cream Cheese with Nanbu Senbei" for 770 yen.
-Her father's roots are in Hachinohe, which inspired this excellent dish featuring Nanbu senbei crackers.
+"Homemade Butterbur Miso & Cream Cheese with Nanbu Senbei" for 770 yen.
+A specialty incorporating Nanbu senbei (rice crackers), as her father's roots are in Hachinohe.

 Various Events Held on Regular Closing Days, Sundays & Mondays